Zefinder/CPU_Project/README.md

 ## CPU capabilities
 Of course, I won't make a CPU without exposing what you can do with it.
 As I still continue to develop it, this paragraph can be updated and is, for now, only the global idea of the final looking of this CPU.
 If I have other ideas I will put them here.

+### Components of an instruction
+An instruction is divided in 4 parts :
+- Opcode (1 byte)
+- A/First operand (register size bytes (for now 1))
+- B/Second operand (register size bytes (for now 1))
+- Address (RAM address size bytes)

+There are a few things to know to fully understand how to write assembly for this CPU:
+- The opcode allows a lot of instruction and thus have a lot of options (cf. *Addressing mode* and *Instruction map*)
+- A and B are basically the input of the ALU as well as the size of a register.
+Changing ones size implies also changing the other to have the whole structure working.
+- The address is the size of the RAM address and *only for now* twice the size of the register selector.
+This will change but be sure to verify the following assumption: `size_address >= 2*size_register_selector`.
+- Register address is always in the address part.
+For a 8-bits address and 4-bits selector, it will be 11112222 (1 being register 1 and 2 being register 2).
+If the address is bigger, the remaining bits are ignored.
+With the same example but with a 12-bits address, it will be 11112222XXXX (X being ignored).
+- The **LR** and **PC** registers are special, they will be (because not yet implemented) the size of an address.
+They are located at address `0xE` and `0xF`, if the normal register output is too small, they will be truncated.

 ### Instruction map
 This map does not contain any information about addressing mode, for this refer to the (not yet written) explanatory pdf of the CPU.